foerstj/sumcol/README.md

 # sumcol
 Firstie's Summons Collection - a collection of additional summon spells for Dungeon Siege.

+This collection aims to provide more fun and useful options, esp. ranged summons for nature mages, and to experiment with unusual summons like stationaries & miniboss scrolls.

 ## Principles
 Stats are based on numbers of similar original summoning spells.
 See below for details on balancing.\
 For stationary summons, gold value, duration & mana cost are much lower.\
-For miniboss summons, scrolls are used; gold value is much lower & duration is much higher.\
+For miniboss summons, scrolls are used; gold value is much lower, duration & life is much higher.\
 All spells are Nature Magic because they deserve more love!

 ## Installation